What is a generator?

 - Campers and tailgaters regularly use small hand-held generators to meet their electrical needs when enjoying the great outdoors or gathering to cheer on their home team.

-- These handy generators are becoming increasingly popular with homeowners who want a reliable power supply to help them weather intermittent power outages.
+- These handy generators are becoming increasingly popular with homeowners who want a reliable power supply to help them during intermittent power outages.

 Choose Your Portable Generator